14 Brave Women in Indian Armed Forces Who Broke Gender Bias

 4. Priya Jhingan

 On September 21, 1992, the feisty Priya Jhingan enrolled as the first lady cadet to join the Indian Army.
-A law graduate, she always dreamt of joining the army.
+A law graduate, she always dream of joining the army.
 In 1992, she wrote a letter to the Army Chief himself, asking him to let women in.
 A year later, he did, and Jhingan and the other 24 new female recruits began their journey.
 When she retired, she said, “It’s a dream I have lived every day for the last 10 years.”

 5. Divya Ajith Kumar